microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/90.core-bot-with-clu/90.core-bot-with-clu/README.md

-# CoreBot With LUISVNext
+# CoreBot With CLU

-Bot Framework v4 core bot sample using the LUISVNext Recognizer.
+Bot Framework v4 core bot sample using the CLU Recognizer.

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to:

-- Use [LUISVNext][LuisVNext_ServiceDocHomepage] to implement core AI capabilities
+- Use [CLU][CLU_ServiceDocHomepage] to implement core AI capabilities
 - Implement a multi-turn conversation using Dialogs
 - Handle user interruptions for such things as `Help` or `Cancel`
 - Prompt for and validate requests for information from the user